dd9jn/rfc4880bis/rfc4880bis.md

 Within User Attribute packets, there is an extensible mechanism for other types of image-based User Attributes.
 This specification creates a registry of Image Attribute subpacket types.
 The registry includes the Image Attribute subpacket type, the name of the Image Attribute subpacket, and a reference to the defining specification.
-The initial values for this registry can be found in [](#the-image-attribute-subpacket).
+The initial values for this registry can be found in {{the-image-attribute-subpacket}}.
-Adding a new Image Attribute subpacket type MUST be done through the SPECIFICATION REQUIRED method, as described in [](#RFC8126).
+Adding a new Image Attribute subpacket type MUST be done through the SPECIFICATION REQUIRED method, as described in {{RFC8126}}.

 ### New Signature Subpackets

-OpenPGP signatures contain a mechanism for signed (or unsigned) data to be added to them for a variety of purposes in the Signature subpackets as discussed in [](#signature-subpacket-specification).
+OpenPGP signatures contain a mechanism for signed (or unsigned) data to be added to them for a variety of purposes in the Signature subpackets as discussed in {{signature-subpacket-specification}}.
 This specification creates a registry of Signature subpacket types.
 The registry includes the Signature subpacket type, the name of the subpacket, and a reference to the defining specification.
-The initial values for this registry can be found in [](#signature-subpacket-specification).
+The initial values for this registry can be found in {{signature-subpacket-specification}}.
-Adding a new Signature subpacket MUST be done through the SPECIFICATION REQUIRED method, as described in [](#RFC8126).
+Adding a new Signature subpacket MUST be done through the SPECIFICATION REQUIRED method, as described in {{RFC8126}}.

 #### Signature Notation Data Subpackets